Why some websites rank better than others?

 The whole practice of search engine optimization (SEO) is based on finding the answer to this question.

-In fact, if you look into Google’s SEO starter guide, you get a pretty clear view of how does SEO works.
+In fact, if you look into Google’s SEO starter guide, you get a pretty clear view of how does SEO work.

 “Search engine optimization (SEO) is often about making small modifications to parts of your website.
 When viewed individually, these changes might seem like incremental improvements, but when combined with other optimizations, they could have a noticeable impact on your site’s user experience and performance in organic search results.”